 - information concerning your dealings with the Department of Veterans Affairs;

-- payment information, including details of your superannuation fund;
+- your payment information, including details of your superannuation fund;

 - proof of identity information and documentation including driver's license, passport or birth certificate information;